 The technology can also help the end-user make an informed decision about how best to repair or dispose of a product and/or its components.
 The detail in the stored data (accessed via QR, bar code, or RFID) allows all parties in the value chain of a product to effectively share responsibility for its material flows, enabling circular economy in practice.

-For example, Electrolux is working with polymer producer Covestro to find better ways to recycle rigid PU foam from fridges, as part of the EU’s Circular Foam programme.
+For example, Electrolux is working with polymer producer Covestro to find better ways to recyclerecycleTransform a product or component into its basic materials or substances and reprocessing them into new materials. rigid PU foam from fridges, as part of the EU’s Circular Foam programme.
 The current physical process for this is complex; using blockchain (on Circularise’s platform) is allowing the manufacturer to store data about recommended ways of dismantling the fridge at end-of-life, in order to most effectively recover the foam.

 Blockchain also offers the possibility of future-proofing the recoverability process.
-Information about materials can be stored even for components that are not currently viable for recovery, opening up the potential for reuse or recycling once methods are developed.
+Information about materials can be stored even for components that are not currently viable for recovery, opening up the potential for reusereuseThe repeated use of a product or component for its intended purpose without significant modification. or recycling once methods are developed.

 Some studies have indicated that the high degree of monitoring that blockchain delivers can indeed result in a greater level of materials circulation.
 A study of 290 manufacturing firms in the China-Pakistan Economic Corridor found that each 1% rise in the use of blockchain equated to a 0.341% increase in the use of remanufacturing and recycling.